jjlee/git-meld-index/README.md

 Patches welcome.

-CI testing against different git versions would be nice.

 It would make sense to add support for the equivalent of `git reset -p`.
 One way to do this would be a 3-way diff with from left to
 right: working tree, index, HEAD.
 Another way would be a --reset